 Are you proficient in your use of onilne technology tools?

 In order to maximize use of the online environment, you need to be proficient in online technology tools.
 Faculty teaching online or hybrid courses are encouraged to become a CETL Technology Enhanced Certificate Holder (T.E.C.H.).
 Faculty can earn the T.E.C.H. designation by completing at least six (6) CETL workshops.
 T.E.C.H. faculty can also request a Moodle template to help with the design of their F2F, hybrid, or online course(s).
 Information on CETL workshops.

 Have you figured out how long it will take?

 Estimate and commit to the hours you have to build the course-- including how long it will take for you to learn how to do this.
-Are you already proficient with Moodle, Camtasia, OERs, textbook publisher resources, etc.?
+Are you already proficient with Canvas, Camtasia, OERs, textbook publisher resources, etc.?
 Do you already have multiple course activities in our course in addition to your lectures?
 Set aside time each week to build the course.
 Creating a timeline is the most efficient way to map out your course.
-For example, if you have not used Moodle or do not use a lot of technology, you'll need to learn this before actually creating the course's online components.
+For example, if you have not used Canvas or do not use a lot of technology, you'll need to learn this before actually creating the course's online components.

 Have you ever taken an online or hybrid course before?

-Use a Moodle course template.
+Use a Canvas course template.

 Structure your online and in-class activities as complementary.

 Hybrid is about developing challenging and engaging online learning activities that correspond with your face-to-face activities.
 What you do online should directly connect back to the course in a hybrid environment.
-Check out Cal State LA's e-copy of How to Design and Teach a Hybrid Course by Jay Caulfied.
+Check out Cal State LA's e-copy of How to Design and Teach a Hybrid Course by Jay Caulfield.
 This is a great resource to get you started!

 Workshops & Events